Last updated on July 30th, 2018 at 02:45 pm

 It can be to increase the sales volume (sales manager, or sales rep position), to improve the production processes (process manager, system analyst), to lift the profits (CTO, company management, accountant), to make your boss feel good and productive (secretary, administrative and office assistant), or it can be something completely different.

-They key is to show them that you think about their goals, and do not look only on your own career, and things you want to achieve in life.
+They key is to show them that you think about their goals, and do not look only on your own career, and things that you want to achieve in life.

-What do you think about… (some innovations, industry news, etc.)
+What do you think about… (some innovations, industry news, etc)

 Once again, your attitude matters the most.
 Show them that you care, and do your best to stay on the top of the game–with your knowledge and skills.